betterlockscreen/betterlockscreen/README.md

 `betterlockscreen` is available in official Void's repository as `betterlockscreen`.

-Installing `betterlockscreen` using `xbps` will automatically install all required dependencies.
+Installing using `xbps` (will automatically install all required dependencies): `xbps-install -S betterlockscreen`

-To get `betterlockscreen` for Void Linux, simply execute `sudo xbps-install -S betterlockscreen`.

 ### Configuration